 Subway on Mondays

-Subway order forms are available from the CHOICE Room or on the school website and must be returned to the drop-box outside the office with full payment and correct money before 9am Monday for delivery of Subway that day.
-This is a cash only service.
+Subway orders are ordered online through ez.lunch.co.nz before 9am Monday for delivery of Subway that day. .
 Subway will be delivered to the school by 12.30pm on a Monday and children collect their lunch from the office.

 Sushi on Thursdays

-Sushi order forms are available from the CHOICE Room or on the school website and must be returned to the drop-box outside the office with full payment and correct money before 9am Wednesday (the day before sushi).
-This is a cash only service.
+Sushi order f are available fonline from ez.lunch.co.nz or on the school website before 9am Thursday This is a cash only service.
 Sushi will be delivered to the school by 12.30pm on a Thursday and children collect their lunch from the office.

 New entrant children

-A welcome meeting (Powhiri) for parents and children will generally be held just prior to the first child in their home room starting school.
+A welcome meeting (Mihi Whakatau) for parents and children will generally be held just prior to the first child in their home group starting school.
 This meeting will introduce parents to the home group teacher, Deputy Principals and Principal.
 Suggestions for preparing to start school and the class programme will be outlined.

 Parents will be given a letter regarding school visit dates for their child.
 Parents leave their children for the visits.
 Most children like to wear their school uniform; however this is not compulsory for the visits.

-A school newsletter is emailed to parents and caregivers Wednesday fortnightly and is also available to view on the school website.
+A school newsletter is emailed to parents and caregivers fortnightly on a Wednesday and is also available to view on the school website.
 Take the time to read important information about school events each week.
 Please ensure we have your correct e-mail address.
 If you do not have access to the internet, please let your child’s teacher know and we will send a paper copy home.
-A copy is also available to read in the CHOICE room.
+A copy is also available to read in the CHOICES room.

 OSCAR (Out of School Care)

-Enrolment forms are available from the CHOICE room, at OSCAR or email the administrator Amanda Murray at firstname.lastname@example.org.
+Enrolment forms are available at OSCAR or email the administrator Amanda Murray at firstname.lastname@example.org.
 For bookings and further information please also contact Amanda by email or on 027 655 8104.

 Morning OSCAR operates from 7.30am – 8.30am, and afternoon OSCAR operates from 3.00pm – 6.00pm.
-OSCAR is Child, Youth and Family approved which means parents can access the Work and Income OSCAR Subsidy.
-For WINZ queries please contact Amanda.
-This service is operated on a pre-paid scheme.
+OSCAR is Ministry of Social Development approved which means parents can access the Work and Income OSCAR Subsidy.
+For queries please contact Amanda

 OSCAR encourages internet banking.
 The OSCAR bank account number is: